ABISCloud/powerbi-desktop-mcp-server-abis/README.md

 MIT License — © 2024 ABIS B.V.

-Built with ❤️ for data people.
+Built with ❤️ from engineers for engineers.

 ---